Haizard/john-vianney-org/MULTI_TENANT_TRANSFORMATION.md

 By following the detailed execution plan, implementation checklist, and best practices provided in this document, your coding agent can systematically transform the existing single-school system into a robust multi-tenant platform.
 The phased approach allows for incremental development and testing, minimizing risks and ensuring a smooth transition.

 The troubleshooting guide, best practices, and monitoring recommendations will help address common challenges and ensure the long-term success of the multi-tenant platform.
-With proper implementation, the system will be able to scale efficiently as more schools are added, providing each with a customized and secure experience.
+With proper implementation, the system will be able to scale efficiently as more schools are added, providing each with a customized and secure experience..